 Art.
-80121 Processing traffic data
+80126 Processing traffic data

-- Telecommunications service providers may process customers' traffic data without their consent, in so far and for as long as this is necessary: - in order to provide telecommunications services: a. - b. in order to obtain payment for the services provided; - c. to fulfil statutory obligations; - for its own purposes not related to specific persons. - They may only process traffic data for other purposes with the consent of the customers concerned or if the data is anonymised. - Amended by No I of the O of 18 Nov.
-2020, in force since 1 Jan.
-2021 (AS 2020 6183). - Amended by No I of the O of 18 Nov.
-2020, in force since 1 Jan.
-2021 (AS 2020 6183).
-Amended by No I of the O of 18 Nov.
-2020, in force since 1 Jan.
-2021 (AS 2020 6183).
+- Telecommunications service providers may process customers' traffic data without their consent, in so far and for as long as this is necessary: - in order to provide telecommunications services; - h. in order to obtain payment for the services provided; - to fulfil statutory obligations; c. - d. for its own purposes not related to specific persons. - They may only process traffic data for other purposes with the consent of the customers concerned or if the data is anonymised.

 Art.
-81 Communication of data used for billing 122
+81 Communication of data used for billing

 - During the period in which they may dispute an invoice, customers may ask their telecommunications service provider to supply them with all the information used for billing.
-Where numbers of the calling connections are provided for this purpose, the last four digits of the numbers are not supplied. - Data concerning calls to the telephone helpline for children and other minors in terms of Article 28 letter f TSRO may not be communicated. - In the case of connections with prepayment for services, the data must be communicated on request within one month of charging of the fee. - If customers dispute the bill for a value-added service or do not pay it on time, the telecommunications service provider may communicate to the value-added services provider concerned the available personal data of these customers that is necessary to enforce the claim.
+Where numbers of the calling connections are provided for this purpose, the last four digits of the numbers are not supplied.
+128 - Data concerning calls to the telephone helpline for children and other minors in terms of Article 28 letter f TSRO may not be communicated. - In the case of connections with prepayment for services, the data must be communicated on request within one month of charging of the fee. - If customers dispute the bill for a value-added service or do not pay it on time, the telecommunications service provider may communicate to the value-added services provider concerned the available personal data of these customers that is necessary to enforce the claim

 Art.
-82 Communication of data to identify nuisance calls and unfair mass advertising
+82131 Communication of data to identify nuisance calls and unfair mass advertising